 Back at the dock-

 - At the end of the day, we will clean, fillet, and bag your catch at no additional charge.
-If you would like your fish vacuum packed and/or frozen we can do that as well.
-Just let your captain know before he begins cleaning the fish and he can calculate the fee.
+If you would like your fish vacuum-packed and/or frozen, we can do that as well.
+Just let your captain know before he begins cleaning the fish, and he can calculate the fee.

 - As you walk back to your vehicle, feel free to stop by the office and grab a cup of coffee, purchase a t-shirt, hoodie, or hat, or use the restroom facilities before you hop in your car.